-Evals are unit tests for your Agents.
-Use them judiciously to evaluate, measure and improve the performance of your Agents over time.
+Evals are unit tests for your Agents and Teams, use them judiciously to measure and improve their performance.
+Agno provides 3 dimensions for evaluating Agents:

 Accuracy

-Accuracy evals use input/output pairs to evaluate the Agent’s performance.
-They use another model to score the Agent’s responses (LLM-as-a-judge).
+Accuracy evals use input/output pairs to measure your Agents and Teams performance against a gold-standard answer.
+Use a larger model to score the Agent’s responses (LLM-as-a-judge).

 Example